Scalar extension Hopf algebroids: Introduction

 \subsection{Scalar extension symmetric Hopf algebroid}

 A symmetric Hopf $A$-al\-ge\-bro\-id involves a left $A$-bi\-al\-ge\-bro\-id and a right $A^\op$-bi\-al\-ge\-bro\-id with the same total algebra $\mathcal{K}$ and an antipode map $\tau\colon\mathcal{K}\to\mathcal{K}$ satisfying some axioms.
 If $H$ has a bijective antipode $S$, a recipe is given in~\cite{bohmHbk}, 4.1.5, omiting proofs, for completing a scalar extension (right) bialgebroid from~\cite{bohmHbk}, 3.4.7, to a symmetric Hopf algebroid.
-We exhibit appropriate variants of Brzezi\'nski-Militaru theorem for symmetric Hopf algebroids in Section \ref{section0} without requiring bijectivity of $S$.
-Here a compatible pair of a left-right Yetter-Drinfeld module algebra structure on $A$ and a right-left Yetter-Drinfeld module algebra structure on $A^{\op}$ should be given as data.
-If the antipode~$S$ is invertible, the two Yetter-Drinfeld module algebras determine one another.
-We also show in Section \ref{section0} that if smash product algebras $A\sharp H$ and $H\sharp A^{\op}$ are (left and right) scalar extension bialgebroids isomorphic as algebras and with matching antipodes, then algebras $A$ and $A^{\op}$ are compatible braided commutative Yetter-Drinfeld module algebras and the two bialgebroids comprise a symmetric Hopf algebroid.
+We exhibit appropriate variants of Brzezi\'nski--Militaru theorem for symmetric Hopf algebroids in Section \ref{section0} without requiring bijectivity of $S$.
+Here a compatible pair of a left-right Yetter--Drinfeld module algebra structure on $A$ and a right-left Yetter--Drinfeld module algebra structure on $A^{\op}$ should be given as data.
+If the antipode~$S$ is invertible, the two Yetter--Drinfeld module algebras determine one another.
+We also show in Section \ref{section0} that if smash product algebras $A\sharp H$ and $H\sharp A^{\op}$ are (left and right) scalar extension bialgebroids isomorphic as algebras and with matching antipodes, then algebras $A$ and $A^{\op}$ are compatible braided commutative Yetter--Drinfeld module algebras and the two bialgebroids comprise a symmetric Hopf algebroid.